M18 (Pretoria): Route

 The M18 continues southwards to cross the N1 highway (Danie Joubert Freeway; Pretoria Eastern Bypass) and pass through the suburb of Irene, where it meets the M31 road (Nellmapius Drive).
 After the Irene suburb of Centurion, the M18 leaves the City of Tshwane Metropolitan Municipality and enters the City of Ekurhuleni Metropolitan Municipality.
 It enters the town centre of Clayville (Olifantsfontein) as Glen Road.

 Just south of the Clayville town centre (adjacent to Olifantsfontein Railway Station), the M18 leaves Glen Road and becomes South View Road westwards.
 At the next junction, the M18 becomes Industry Road southwards.
 It passes through Clayville Industrial before crossing the R562 road (Winnie Madikizela-Mandela Road) as an underpass and leaving Olifantsfontein to enter the township of Thembisa.

-It bypasses Thembisa Hospital southwards as Reverend RTJ Namane Drive.
+It bypasses Tembisa Hospital southwards as Reverend RTJ Namane Drive.
 In the Moriting suburb, the road curves to the west and reaches a junction with Andrew Mapheto Drive, where the M18 becomes Andrew Mapheto Drive towards the south-west.
 It passes through the Thembisa CBD as the main road before passing in-between the Birch Acres suburb of Kempton Park and the Phomolong suburb of Thembisa.
 It then meets the southern terminus of the M38 road (Modderfontein Road) and reaches its end at the next junction, where it meets the M39 road (Chloorkop Road; Zuurfontein Avenue).